rotki/rotki/docs/api.rst

     }

 In the case of a successful response the ``"result"`` attribute is populated and is not ``null``.
-The message is almost always going to be empty but may at some cases also contain some informational message.
+The message is almost always going to be empty but may in some cases also contain some informational message.

 ::